imandra-ai/imandra-docs/notebooks-src/Installation - Simple.md

 N.B. the following is supported natively on MacOS and Linux.
 On Windows you'll need to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-Install the Imandra CLI helper tool, `imandra-do`, by running the command below in a terminal:
+Install the Imandra CLI `imandra`, by running the command below in a terminal:

 ```sh.copy
 sh <(curl -s "https://storage.googleapis.com/imandra-do/install.sh")